-The school going by the name of "The Trampoline" was established at the beginning of the autumn term of 2014 and had 20 French-speaking and non-French-speaking children aged 3 to 5 years.
+The school going by the name of "The Trampoline" was established at the beginning of the autumn term of 2014 and counts now with around 50 kids from 3 to 11 years old.

 Mother of 4 children, keen on education and concerned for the happiness of each of them, my desire has been to create a new concept of school combining several dimensions which seem to me, to this day, to be essential in education and the personal construction of each individual in this constantly changing world: